fares-data-build-tool/fdbt-ui-automation/README.md

 - Put the chromedriver you download (and unzip) into your /usr/local directory

 - On MacOS:
     - When you first run the UI tests on your machine, you might receive an error telling you that '“chromedriver” cannot be opened because the developer cannot be verified'.
-If you receive this error, open System Preferences > Security & Privacy > General and select 'Allow Anyway' alongside the messaege about chromdriver.
+If you receive this error, open **System Preferences** > **Security & Privacy** > **General** and select 'Allow Anyway' alongside the message about chromedriver.
     - The next time you receive an error window, click through to allow chromedriver to run.

 ### Maven